- Location: Spain - Seville

 Fees & Costs

-Students pay Allegheny tuition, double room (homestay option), meals (homestay option), and an off campus study fee of $300.
+Students pay Allegheny tuition, double room (homestay option), meal plan C (if choosing homestay option), and an off campus study fee of $300.
 Allegheny financial aid, except work/study, is applied to program costs.
 Tuition includes housing, international travel insurance (CIEE iNext), orientation, field trips, and transcript administration fees.
 Allegheny students do not have to pay the program deposit requested by CIEE.
 Estimated additional costs include: meals (if in apartment housing), CIEE application fee, books and supplies (approx. $150), international airfare & local transportation ($1300), visa fees ($160) and possible travel to consulate for visa, and personal expenses.

 Visa & Immigration information